gia-bartlett/Business-Analysis/ch5.md

 | SPRs | Y | Y | N |
 | Activity Sampling | Y | Y | N |
 | Document Analysis | Y | Y | N |

+## 5.7 Documenting the Current Situation:

+While the investigation of the current situation is going on, the analyst will need to record the findings, in order to understand the range of issues and the business needs.

 ### Rich Pictures:
 A Rich Picture is a way to explore, acknowledge and define a situation and express it through diagrams to create a preliminary mental model.
 A rich picture helps to open discussion and come to a broad, shared understanding of a situation.